mmathys/acfts/GUIDE.md

 `launch.go` must be launched from the path of the repo.

-If you have any other question, just write me on Hangouts :)
+If you have any other questions, just let me know.